thcipriani/blog_src/_posts/2014-07-12-crossbrowser-javascript-scrollbar-detection.md

 This is, once again, a bit of a simplification.

-In quirksmode in IE8 `document.documentElement.clientWidth` is 0.
+In quirksmode in IE8 `document.documentElement.clientHeight` is 0.
 The root
 element is `document.body`.
 This won&#8217;t affect most people reading this, but just to be on the safe side let&#8217;s add it into our solution.